Characterizing Omega-Regularity through Finite-Memory Determinacy of Games on Infinite Graphs: Concepts and characterization

 We prove this theorem in Sections~\ref{sec:proof1} and~\ref{sec:proof2}.
 We state two consequences of this result that were already mentioned in the introduction: a strategic characterization of $\omega$-regular languages, and a novel one-to-two-player-lift.

 \begin{theorem}[Characterization] Let $\wc\subseteq\colors^\omega$ be a language of infinite words.
 Language $\wc$ is $\omega$-regular if and only if it is chromatic-finite-memory determined (in infinite arenas). \end{theorem} \begin{proof} One implication is well-known~\cite{Mos84,Zie98}: if $\wc$ is $\omega$-regular, then it can be recognized by a deterministic parity automaton whose skeleton can be used as a memory that suffices to play optimally for both players, in arenas of any cardinality.
-The other direction is given by Theorem~\ref{thm}: if $\wc$ is chromatic-finite-memory determined, then there exists in particular a skeleton $\memSkel$ such that $\wc$ is one-player $\memSkel$-determined, so $\prefEq$ has finite index and $\wc$ is $\memSkel$-cycle-consistent.
+For the other direction, if $\wc$ is chromatic-finite-memory determined, then there exists a skeleton $\memSkel$ such that $\wc$ is $\memSkel$-determined.
+In particular, $\wc$ is one-player $\memSkel$-determined, so by Theorem~\ref{thm}, $\prefEq$ has finite index and $\wc$ is $\memSkel$-cycle-consistent.
 In particular, by Lemma~\ref{lem:stableProduct}, $\wc$ is $(\minStateAtmtn\memProduct\memSkel)$-prefix-independent and $(\minStateAtmtn\memProduct\memSkel)$-cycle-consistent, so $\wc$ is $\omega$-regular and can be recognized by a deterministic parity automaton defined on top of~$\minStateAtmtn\memProduct\memSkel$. \end{proof}

 \begin{theorem}[One-to-two-player lift] Let $\wc\subseteq\colors^\omega$ be a winning condition.
 Language $\wc$ is \textbf{one-player} chromatic-finite-memory determined if and only if it is chromatic-finite-memory determined. \end{theorem} \begin{proof} The implication from two-player to one-player determinacy is trivial.
 The other implication is given by Theorem~\ref{thm}: if $\wc$ is one-player $\memSkel$-determined, then $\prefEq$ has finite index and $\wc$ is $\memSkel$-cycle-consistent.
 Again by Lemma~\ref{lem:stableProduct} and Theorem~\ref{thm}, as $\wc$ can be recognized by a parity automaton defined on top of $\minStateAtmtn\memProduct\memSkel$, $\wc$ is determined and strategies based on $\minStateAtmtn\memProduct\memSkel$ suffice to play optimally in all two-player arenas. \end{proof}